pucilpet/ansible-prestashop/docs/solution-upgrade.md

 ## PrestaShop Upgrade

-PrestaShop provide two methond for Upgrade: PrestaShop backend online upgrade and Composer command upgrade

-Below is the step for upgrade online:

-## PrestaShop Upgrade

 Installing the module 【1-Click Upgrade】for Prestashop upgrading online

 1. Log in PrestaShop console, open【Modules Catalog】, search the module【upgrade】 and install it